adamlynam/sre-assessment-challenge/README.md

 NOTE: It may take a few minutes for the Elastic Container Service to pick up the latest images you pushed and start the tasks.
 Once they are running though, you should have a functional application.

+### Making changes

+To deploy changes, simply build, tag and push images.
+The Continous Deployment pipeline will take care of the rest.

+Your changes should appear within 10 minutes after pushing the latest image.

 ## The application
 This repository contains a frontend and a backend service.
 These services together serve as a ToDo List App.
 Read the below documentation for details about each service.